alexle/alexle.github.com/posts/two-bullets.markdown

 The probability of dying is simple to calculate here.
 There are 6 chambers in the revolver, with 2 chambers containing bullets.
 Thus, the probability of eating a bullet is 2 (number of given outcomes) divided by 6 (number of total outcomes) or **33%**.

 Note that by spinning the chambers again, the previous "survival" shot has no bearing on the next shot.
-Also, the fact that the bullets are in consecutive order does not affect the final odds, since it's just a ratio of expected occurrences to total possible occurrences.
+Also, the fact the bullets are in consecutive order does not affect the final odds, since it's just a ratio of expected occurrences to total possible occurrences.

 ##"Pull The Trigger Again"##

-In this situation, however, the previous shot AND the fact that the bullets are in consecutive order do matter in the calculation.
+In this situation, however, the previous shot AND the fact the bullets are in consecutive order do matter in the calculation.
 Bang!
 The first shot goes off.

 <img class="pure-img center" src="/static/two_bullets.jpg"  />
 <div class="separator" style="clear: both; text-align: center;">
 Diagram of revolver chamber.
 The red circles are bullets.</div>

-If you are alive at this point, then that means the first shot did NOT contain a bullet and must have come from either locations 1, 2, 3, or 4.
+If you are alive at this point, then it means the first shot did NOT contain a bullet and must have come from either locations 1, 2, 3, or 4.
 So the number of situations you could be in after the first shot is **4**.

 Now we calculate the **given outcomes**, or number of ways we could die.
 Since the revolver moves in a deterministic fashion, death can <u>only</u> occur if the first shot was fired from chamber 4, leading to the second shot being fired from chamber 5 (bullet).
 If the first shot was fired from either chambers 1, 2, or 3, then the subsequent shot would be blanks from 2, 3, or 4!